manikbajaj/linux-cli/practice/keyboard-tricks-practice.md

 2. **Question 2**: Navigate through your command history using the Up and Down arrows.
 Choose a command and execute it.

 3. **Question 3**: Execute any three commands.
-Use `Ctrl + O` to cycle through and execute these commands again.
+Use `up arrow` to cycle through and execute these commands again.
 Observe what happens.

 ---